darrenstrash/quick-cliques/README.md

 to run all algorithms on all data sets in ./data directory.

+### Printing Cliques

+Cliques can pe printed in two formats:

+ - One clique per line, as space separated integers.

+   This is activated by the `PRINT_CLIQUES_ONE_BY_ONE` define in `makefile`
+ - The recursion tree format used by [Tomita et al. (2006)](http://dx.doi.org/10.1016/j.tcs.2006.06.015).
+That is:
+   - Print a number when search evaluates a new vertex
+   - Print a `c` when a new maximal clique is found
+   - Print a `b` when search backtracks.

+   This is activated by the `PRINT_CLIQUES_TOMITA_STYLE` define in `makefile`

 ### Graph Format

 First, note that loops and directed edges are not supported, and could lead to errors.